Sample Cover Letter and Resume for an Editor Job

 Cover Letter Example - Editorial Position

-I'm writing to express my interest in the Editorial Manager position at ABCD Company advertised on Craigslist.
+I'm writing to express my interest in the Editorial Manager position at Phoenix Company advertised on Craigslist.

 My unique combination of technical expertise, creative abilities, and experience managing both writers and projects, makes me an ideal person to help your editorial team thrive.

 I have developed and implemented editorial standards for both style and quality that are used by writing and editorial teams.

 In addition, I have worked closely with other departments including marketing, sales, and technology.
 Experience has taught me how to build strong relationships with all departments at an organization.
 I have the ability to work within a team as well as cross-team.